heilaaks/snippy/README.rst

 .. code-block:: text

    docker rm -f snippy
-   sudo docker run -d --net="host" --name snippy heilaaks/snippy --server --port 8080 --ip 127.0.0.1 --json-logs -vv curl -s -X GET "http://127.0.0.1:8080/snippy/api/v1/snippets?sall=docker&limit=2" -H "accept: application/vnd.api+json" | python -m json.tool
+   sudo docker run -d --net="host" --name snippy heilaaks/snippy --server --port 8080 --ip 127.0.0.1 --log-json -vv curl -s -X GET "http://127.0.0.1:8080/snippy/api/v1/snippets?sall=docker&limit=2" -H "accept: application/vnd.api+json" | python -m json.tool

 You can see the logs from the server from the default Docker log.
-If you do not want to read JSON logs, remove the ``--json-logs`` parameter from the server startup optons.
+If you do not want to read JSON logs, remove the ``--log-json`` parameter from the server startup optons.
 You can remove all the logs by removing the ``-vv`` option.